Mazamars312/Analogue_Pocket_Neogeo/README.md

 * SRAM (ASYNC) Access
 * I2S Audio Bus

-## Z80 Error
-This is due to the Z80 most likely not booting fast enough for the commands to be setup or something else.
-This is on the list to fix.
-Just press the reset button (Left Trigger) to reset the core or restart the core if needed
+## Can I play in PAL mode
+Yes.
+Once in the game, press the Anaolgue Pocket's Home button then direct yourself to the /Settings/Cores menu.
+In there you can select between NTSC and PAL on the fly.
+You can even move the screen around, but this is very limited at this moment.

 ## License
 * All the code I have built is free and open to everyone to help on building cores.
 * All other Authors code is of their own licenses, so please support them.

 ## How can we support you?
 I would like to ask that you support the people like [Furrtek](https://www.patreon.com/furrtek/posts) and other devs as they have done a lot of work into these cores.
 I wish to support them by handing over my code for the modules I have made for making cores easier on the Pocket.
+However I am a coffee freak so feel free to buy me a [coffee](https://www.buymeacoffee.com/Ultrafp64) if you like

 ## Credits
 * [Furrtek](https://www.patreon.com/furrtek/posts) - Please support Furrtek as much as you can as they have done a lot with the community and I enjoy seeing the de-cap processes they do.
 * [Jotego](https://www.patreon.com/topapate) - For his cycle accurate [JT12](https://github.com/jotego/jt12) and [JT49](https://github.com/jotego/jt49) implementation that is used in this core.
 * [Jorge Cwik] (fx68k@fxatari.com) The FX68K M68000 cycle accurate, fully synchronous CPU
+* [sorg - Alexey Melnikov] (https://github.com/sorgelig) Has created many of the special chips in the core and operates the Mister Distrabution
+* [Mister team](https://github.com/MiSTer-devel) Everyone that is in this to build great cores
 * Please advise if there are others in this core as I do want to thank them and make sure they are supported on this.

 ## Special Thanks